openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Syntax

-For using a Client Identifier Scheme, the value of the `client_id` Authorization Request parameter, MUST be structured as follows:
+In the `client_id` Authorization Request parameter and other places where the Client Identifier is used, the Client Identifier Schemes are prefixed to the usual Client Identifier, separated by a `:` (colon) character:

 ```
 <client_id_scheme>:<orig_client_id>
 ```

 Here, `<client_id_scheme>` is the Client Identifier Scheme and `<orig_client_id>` is an identifier for the Client within the namespace of that scheme.
 See (#client_identifier_schemes) for Client Identifier Schemes defined by this specification.

+Wallets MUST use the presence of a `:` (colon) character to determine whether a Client Identifier Scheme is used.
+If a `:` character is present, the Wallet MUST interpret the Client Identifier according to the Client Identifier Scheme, here defined as the string before the (first) `:` character.
+If the Wallet does not support the Client Identifier Scheme, the Wallet MUST refuse the request.

 For example, an Authorization Request might contain `client_id=verifier_attestation:example-client` to indicate that the `verifier_attestation` Client Identifier Scheme is to be used and that within this scheme, the Verifier can be identified by the string `example-client`.
 The presentation would contain the full `verifier_attestation:example-client` string as the audience (intended receiver) and the same full string would be used as the Client Identifier anywhere in the OAuth flow.

-Without the prefix, `example-client` in the example above would be interpreted as referring to a pre-registered client, as defined below.

-Confusing Verifiers using a Client Identifier Scheme with those using none can lead to attacks.
-Therefore, Wallets MUST always use the full Client Identifier, including the prefix if provided, within the context of the Wallet or its responses to identify the client.
-This refers in particular to places where the Client Identifier is used in [@!RFC6749] and in the presentation returned to the Verifier.

 Note that the Verifier needs to determine which Client Identifier Schemes the Wallet supports prior to sending the Authorization Request in order to choose a supported scheme.

 Depending on the Client Identifier Scheme, the Verifier can communicate a JSON object with its metadata using the `client_metadata` parameter which contains name/value pairs defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic Client Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].

-### Processing by the Wallet

-In the `client_id` Authorization Request parameter and other places where the Client Identifier is used, the presence of a Client Identifier Scheme is indicated by a `:` (colon) character.
+### Fallback

 If a `:` character is not present in the Client Identifier, the Wallet MUST treat the Client Identifier as referencing a pre-registered client.
 This is equivalent to the [@!RFC6749] default behavior, i.e., the Client Identifier needs to be known to the Wallet in advance of the Authorization Request.
 The Verifier metadata is obtained using [@!RFC7591] or through out-of-band mechanisms.
-Example Client Identifier: `e1fada73-8c43-4745-9756-303c2dc938a6`.

-If a `:` character is present, the Wallet MUST interpret the Client Identifier according to the Client Identifier Scheme which is defined as the string before the (first) `:` character.
-If it does not support the Client Identifier Scheme, it MUST refuse the request.
+For example, if an Authorization Request contains `client_id=example-client`, the Wallet would interprete the Client Identifier as referring to a pre-registered client.

 From this definition, it follows that pre-registered clients MUST NOT contain a `:` character in their Client Identifier.

+### Security Considerations

+Confusing Verifiers using a Client Identifier Scheme with those using none can lead to attacks.
+Therefore, Wallets MUST always use the full Client Identifier, including the prefix if provided, within the context of the Wallet or its responses to identify the client.
+This refers in particular to places where the Client Identifier is used in [@!RFC6749] and in the presentation returned to the Verifier.

 ### Defined Client Identifier Schemes {#client_identifier_schemes}